isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2519.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-N.A.
+Direct Purchase

 ### Support Level
-Up to  for SMEs <br>
+Up to 80% for SMEs <br>
-Up to Direct Purchase for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-N.A.
+Minimum Specifications
+-Unit must be able to fully automate the basket lifting process, based on pre-set control functions on temperature and adjustable control functions on timing

+Well capacity to be at least 5L

+Serving size and frying type should be customisable

 ### Contact Information
 N.A.